LivingLegacyMedia/vowbound/chapter_13.md

 "Why not?
 You have two coins.
 You can do things no one else can.
 Why can't you just... make me whole again?"

-Cassian pulled out the memory he'd planted earlier—the fragment of his own mother making tea.
-"Because every time I restore a piece of you, I lose a piece of me.
-And I don't have infinite pieces to give."
+"Because that's not how it works," Cassian said.
+"I can't give you my memories—they wouldn't be yours.
+What I can do is connect my mind to yours.
+Show you what wholeness looks like.
+Give you a pattern to follow."
 He met Torin's eyes.
-"I'll help you rebuild.
-I promise.
-But it has to be done carefully.
-Sustainably.
-Or I'll destroy myself trying to save you."
+"But the actual work of rebuilding?
+That's yours.
+I can carry the burden temporarily, show you the direction, but you have to walk the path."

 Torin was quiet for a long moment.
 "That's not fair.
 You shouldn't have to choose between helping me and helping others."

 "No. It's not fair.
 But it's the arithmetic I have to work with."

-"I hate arithmetic."
+"The arithmetic."
+Torin's voice held a hint of something—maybe frustration, maybe respect.
+"You were a ledger-keeper.
+You must be good at arithmetic."

-Despite everything, Cassian laughed.
-"Me too.
-But I'm stuck with it anyway."
+Despite everything, Cassian smiled.
+"I was.
+Still am, in a way.
+The numbers are just bigger now.
+More complicated."

 They sat in silence for a while.
 Then Torin said: "The emissary you restored.
 Perin.
 Will he stay human?"